Children at Welton are encouraged to have a voice that is both effective and considered.

 The School Council are an elected group of children, who explore whole school focuses and then lead a discussion back in the classrooms.
 They have a suggestion box for other children to offer other 'bright ideas' for them to discuss.

-The SEAL Spies are a newly introduced, randomly selected pupil voice group who try to 'catch children' demonstrating postive attitudes around the school.
+The SEAL Spies are a randomly selected pupil voice group who try to 'catch children' demonstrating postive attitudes around the school.
 They will learn to articulate what this good behaviour looks like.
 They will suggest ways to keep the focus on expectations high and positive.

 Peer Mentors use their 'voice' to model postive language and support for other children during playtimes and support children who are worried.
 They will give ideas to other chldren so that they have pleasant and meaningful play opportunities.